onebeyond/rascal/README.md

   { strategy: 'nack' }
 ])
 ```
+Rascal also annotates the message with detail of the error ```message.properties.headers.rascal.<queue>.error``` which can be useful if you eventually dead letter it.

 Before using republish please consider the following:

 1. Rascal will copy messages properties from the original message to the republished one.
 If you set an expiration time on the original message this will also be recopied, effectively resetting it.